gman72/wlvncc/README.md

 # Wayland VNC Client
+  This fork has the inhibit key as well as the copy paste functionality
 ## Introduction
 This is a work-in-progress implementation of a Wayland native VNC client.
 Expect bugs and missing features.